 So what is this mystery hip click and should you be worried?

 There are three main causes and only one worth worrying about.

 The most common cause is a hip flexor muscle “snapping” over a bump on the pelvis (aka.
 Iliopectineal eminence) or over the ball of the hip joint (aka.
 Femoral head).

-If you then rotate your leg with the muscle still under tension, the tendon snaps over one of these bumps and gives you a thud or clicking sensation.
+If you then rotate your leg with the muscle still under tension, the tendon snaps over one of these bumps.

 If you do experience pain, it’s more likely that you have the 3rd cause on our list or a concurrent pathology along with hip flexor snapping (such as a tendon injury).

 Hip flexor clicking is harmless and doesn’t require treatment.

 You can reduce the frequency of clicking by improving your hip mobility and hip flexor length but it’s completely optional.